 My research program consists of cross-disciplinary studies at the boundary between science and philosophy, attempting to articulate what doing science entails with the goal of informing science policy decisions and advancing science education and public understanding of science.
-My philosophical approach explores the assumptions and challenges implicit in practice.

-Currently, two projects are underway.
+Three research projects currently are underway.

 (1) Science Education and High School Science Fair – a survey-based study.
 The focus is on the high school science fair experience by high school and post‑high school students on STEM education trajectories, analyzing diverse topics ranging from research integrity to questions about the value of competitive vs. non-competitive models of science fair.

 (2) Assessing Risk in Human Research – a survey-based and reflective study.
 The focus is on risk/benefit assessment in human research oversight by research ethics committees (IRB/RECs), analyzing whether the environmental risk-assessment approach known as post-normal science might improve ethics committee decision making.